-WHITE: So on the visa-ban question, I think I can say generally yes.
+Mr. White.
+So on the visa-ban question, I think I can say generally yes.
 The State Department looks to OFAC sanctions to consider the merits of whether or not someone should have their visa revoked.
 But it's a completely separate process.
 And, sorry, I don't think I can comment further on that process of theirs.

 In terms of the length of an evidentiary, we want to build a robust case.
 So the standard is an administrative one.
 But we also want to have a very strong case where, if we were to be litigated, we would win without any problem.
 And so, while we try to typically have at least our attorneys for kind of ease of review often encourage the OFAC or my OFAC colleagues to keep it kind of as concise as possible, usually there's a multitude of sources.
-So, depending on how complex the case is, how complex the activity is, I think, you know, some of them are fairly sizable.
+So, depending on how complex the case is, how complex the activity is, I think some of them are fairly sizable.
 And then, again, it depends on the target as to whether it's primarily classified information or open source.

 I think what my experience has been with Global Magnitsky, it's just because of the nature of the information, a lot of what we've seen is actually unclassified, open-source information from a U.N. panel of experts, from NGOs, from news reporting.
-And that's why the work of NGOs is so critical to this effort, because, as Adam referred to earlier, you know, there are not a tremendous amount of resources devoted to the issues of corruption and human rights when you think of kind of other national-security priorities.
+And that's why the work of NGOs is so critical to this effort, because, as Adam referred to earlier, there are not a tremendous amount of resources devoted to the issues of corruption and human rights when you think of kind of other national-security priorities.

-PARKER: But it's not LES.
+Mr. Parker.
+But it's not law enforcement sensitive.

-WHITE: They can be.
+Mr. WHITE.
+They can be.

-PARKER: Oh, they can be.
-OK.
+Mr. PARKER.
+Oh, they can be.
+Okay.

-WHITE: Yeah.
+Mr. White.
+Yes.
 So, working with law enforcement, both foreign and domestic as well.

-SMITH: To answer very quickly, so on the SDN versus visa ban, I think it actually works the opposite, because if you're an SDN and you don't have a visa ban, you can actually come to the United States because of something called the Berman Amendment, which is an exemption to IEEPA.
-Under IEEPA, which is the law that gives you the power to do SDN -
+Mr. SMITH.
+To answer very quickly, so on the SDN versus visa ban, I think it actually works the opposite, because if you're an SDN and you don't have a visa ban, you can actually come to the United States because of something called the Berman Amendment, which is an exemption to IEEPA.
+Under IEEPA, which is the law that gives you the power to do SDN--

-PARKER: (Inaudible) - academics?
+Mr. PARKER.
+[Inaudible]-academics?

-SMITH: Well, no. It basically says that any travel-related transactions are exempted from sanctions.
+Mr. Smith.
+Well, no. It basically says that any travel-related transactions are exempted from sanctions.